XxX-Daniil-underscore-Zaikin-XxX/PapyrusDefaultProject/README.md

 A modernized template for Skyrim mods, built with out-of-the-box integrations with Caprica, Pyro, VSCode, Actions, and more.

 Download source code made with this template, and - with the right tools - get a working mod in less than a minute.
 Push a commit to your repository, and it'll give back a FOMOD installer ready for sharing.
-Make full use of GitHub's enterprise-tier source control features and make it do your busywork for you.
+Make full use of GitHub's enterprise-tier source control features, and put it to work on your chores.

 This is modding dragged kicking and screaming into the century of the fruit bat.